Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image186.png)

-Figure 138: Display of the menu item links for each table
+*Display of the menu item links for each table*

 ### Variants